 If we leave our van for an extended period over winter, say a couple of weeks, we leave the roller blinds up.
 Blinds that are closed for weeks on end can make the roller-mechanism sluggish, especially on older vans like ours.

 Giving the battery a quick charge may prevent it going flat.
-Our solar panel does this for us but before fitting a proper solar panel to the roof, we had just a small one which we rested in the back window, solely for keeping the battery levels above total wipe out.
+Our German-made solar panel does this for us.
+Before fitting a proper solar panel to the roof, we had just a small one which we rested in the back window, solely for keeping the battery levels above total wipe out.
 Though it was effective only for that – and nothing else.

 You could in fact remove both the engine and leisure batteries and trickle charge them at home.
 Without a battery in the engine, how would anyone steal your van?
 It’s worth considering if you don’t have storage yard facilities or anywhere to secure your vehicle.